leosthewar/pricing-service/README.md

 Swagger Documentation and Try it out

 ## Kubernetes - Azure AKS
+> **Note:** This a temporary environment to test the service, the cluster is generated with basic configurations and resources using the free tier.
+>
+> If the service is not running, please contact me via email so I can bring the service back up.

 The service is running in Azure AKS.
 To test the service, use curl in command line or an application like Postman.